yu-0811/yu-0811/README.md

 I'm currently a second-year student in the faculty of economics at Doshisha University.

+This GitHub account is primarily for my personal projects and hobbies.
+For professional work and part-time job activities, I use a separate account.

 ### Competitive Programming 🚀 ![AtCoder Badge](https://img.shields.io/badge/AtCoder-007ACC?style=flat&logo=atcoder&logoColor=white)
 I'm an active participant in [AtCoder](https://atcoder.jp/users/YuuuT).